Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 # AI Agents

 **Agentic AI**: To achieve certain bigger goals using the collection of AI Agents.

-(Agentic AI = AI Agents + advanced autonomy + planning + tool use + memory + reasoning)
+Agentic AI = AI Agents + advanced autonomy + planning + tool use + memory + reasoning

-**AI Agents**: To achieve certain goals. (perceives -> decide -> and then act) [Examples: Simple Chatbots, Q&A Bots etc]
+**AI Agents**: To achieve certain goals. (perceives -> decide -> and then act)

-# **Layers of Agentic AI:**
+**Layers of Agentic AI:**

 Layer 1 – Data Ingestion: Purpose: Gather raw data from multiple sources, clean it, and prepare it for processing.

+Layer 2 – Index & Vectorization:  Convert data into embeddings (mathematical vectors) so the system can search and understand by meaning, not just keywords.

+Layer 3 – Retrieval:  **Fetch the most relevant data** from the knowledge base when a query is asked.

+Layer 4 – Reasoning & Planning: Decide how to solve the problem—whether to retrieve more data, use a tool, or plan a sequence of actions.

+Layer 5 – Augmentation & Context Fusion: Merge retrieved data with the model’s own reasoning to make the answer richer, more accurate, and contextually correct.

+Layer 6 – Generation:  Produce the final answer (**text, code, summary, table**) using all gathered and processed info.

+Layer 7 – Action & Feedback: Execute the answer (**send reports**, trigger automation, or request feedback to improve).

 Tools: Airbyte, AWS Glue, Fivetran, Apache NiFi.

-Layer 2 – Index & Vectorization: Purpose: Convert data into embeddings (mathematical vectors) so the system can search and understand by meaning, not just keywords.
 Tools: Pinecone, Weaviate, Milvus, Qdrant.

-Layer 3 – Retrieval: Purpose: **Fetch the most relevant data** from the knowledge base when a query is asked.
 Tools: Vespa, Elasticsearch, FAISS, OpenSearch.

-Layer 4 – Reasoning & Planning: Purpose: Decide how to solve the problem—whether to retrieve more data, use a tool, or plan a sequence of actions.
 Tools: Crew AI, LangGraph, and AutoGen.

-Layer 5 – Augmentation & Context Fusion: Purpose: Merge retrieved data with the model’s own reasoning to make the answer richer, more accurate, and contextually correct.
 Tools: LlamaIndex Context Fusion, LangChain, RAGAS, Haystack Pipeline.

-Layer 6 – Generation: Purpose: Produce the final answer (**text, code, summary, table**) using all gathered and processed info.
 Tools: **GPT-4o**, Claude, Mistral Large, LLaMA 3.

-Layer 7 – Action & Feedback: Purpose: Execute the answer (**send reports**, trigger automation, or request feedback to improve).
 Tools: Zapier, Hugging Face Agents, AWS Lambda, **Weights & Biases**.

 Top frameworks for AI agent development: